Get Your SO-101 Robot Arms

 phosphobot run

-Navigate to localhost in your web browser to access the phosphobot dashboard, where you can find the Control section to operate your robot with your keyboard. phosphobot dashboard
+Navigate to localhost in your web browser to access the phosphobot dashboard, where you can find the Control section to operate your robot with the leader arm. phosphobot dashboard

-If you purchased a pre-assembled robot, it should already be calibrated.
-This step is for those who have built their own arm.
+If you purchased pre-assembled robots, they should already be calibrated.
+This step is for those who have built their own arms.

-The phosphobot software should automatically detect your SO-101 arm, but calibration is necessary for proper functionality.
+The phosphobot software should automatically detect your SO-101 arms, but calibration is necessary for proper functionality.
+This ensures that the leader and follower arms have the same position values when they are in the same physical configuration.
 A video guide is available to walk you through the calibration process with phosphobot.

-2. Be prepared to securely hold your robot, as calibration will disable the motor torque, which could cause the arm to fall.
+3. Be prepared to securely hold the arm you are calibrating, as the process will disable motor torque, which could cause it to fall.

-3. Follow the positions in the video to calibrate your robot arm.
+4. Follow the positions in the video to calibrate each robot arm one by one.

 About LeRobot calibration

-If you’re using LeRobot framework for training, you’ll need to calibrate the robot with LeRobot after this phosphobot calibration.
-You need first to calibrate with phosphobot, then with LeRobot.
+If you’re using the LeRobot framework for training, you’ll need to calibrate the robot with LeRobot after this phosphobot calibration.
+You need to first calibrate with phosphobot, then with LeRobot.
 The LeRobot calibration process is compatible with phosphobot, but independent.
 This only needs to be done once.

 Controlling the Robot